Masri-Programmer/fuelele/assets/drafts/en/description.md

-Here is the translation of the second German text block:

----

 ### 🎯 Purpose of the Landing Page

 The main purpose of this landing page is the **introduction and establishment of the charity project or foundation "Fülele"**.
 The page aims to build trust, inform visitors about the mission, and prompt them to take action.